 - Time of day and day of the week when employee’s workweek begins, hours worked each day, and total hours worked each workweek.

-- Basis on which employee’s wages are paid (weekly, bi-monthly) plus regular hourly pay rate.
+- The basis on which employee’s wages are paid (weekly, bi-monthly) plus regular hourly pay rate.

 - Total daily or weekly “straight time” earnings for each workweek and total overtime earnings for each workweek.

 - All additions to or deductions taken from employee’s wages.

 - Total wages paid each pay period, the date of payment, and the pay period covered by each payment.